 1967: Gerry and the Pacemakers announced they were splitting up, feeling they could no longer keep pace with the rapidly changing UK rock scene.
 Gerry Marsden went on to work as an actor and performer in musical theater, and later reformed The Pacemakers with new members in 1972.

-1970: The Beatles released their twelfth and final group album Let It Be almost a month after the band had broken up.
-Originally conceived of as the Get Back project, most of the album had been recorded over a year earlier with the intention of releasing it before the group’s previous album, Abbey Road, and was completed with the help of keyboardist Billy Preston and producer Phil Spector.
+1970: The Beatles released their twelfth and final group album, Let It Be, almost a month after the band had broken up.
+Originally conceived of as a project titled Get Back, most of the album had been recorded over a year earlier with the intention of releasing it before the group’s previous album, Abbey Road, and was completed with the help of keyboardist Billy Preston and producer Phil Spector.
 Within a week, the motion picture of the same name documenting the rehearsing and recording of the album was released in the US.
 Ten days later, the LP was issued in America.

-1971: “It’s Too Late” backed with “I Feel The Earth Move” by Carole King, the first single from her Tapestry album, entered the Billboard Hot 100.
-Six weeks later the single reached #1.
+1971: “It’s Too Late” backed with “I Feel The Earth Move” by Carole King, the first single from her second studio album, Tapestry, entered the Billboard Hot 100.
+Six weeks later, the single reached #1.

 1972: Billy Preston headlined the first rock concert at New York’s Radio City Music Hall, a benefit program for the Environmental Policy Center.

-1974: The Kink’s thirteenth studio album Preservation: Act 2 was released.
+1974: The Kink released their thirteenth studio album, Preservation: Act 2.

 1976: During his Rolling Thunder Revue tour, Bob Dylan invited Willie Nelson to share the stage at Texas’s Hofheinz Pavilion.
 Nelson’s touring band, dubbed the Rolling Smoke Revue, joined the caravan of musicians that included Joan Baez, Roger McGuinn, Ramblin’ Jack Ellitott, T-Bone Burnett, Mick Ronson, and others.
 Ticket sales for the event were slow due to competition with a pair of John Denver shows and a sold-out concert by Johnny Winter and Weather Report.